6 weeks pregnant is which trimester? First trimester

 What should I be feeling at 6 weeks pregnant?

-You will no doubt be getting some level of morning sickness — eating ginger products can help to calm the nausea.
+- You will no doubt experience some level of morning sickness.
+Eating ginger products can help to calm the nausea.

-During week 6 of pregnancy, your body is adjusting to the new life it’s supporting.
-As your baby changes, you will too, and there are certain pregnancy symptoms you may experience at this time.
-Keep these week 6 pregnancy symptoms on your radar:
+During week six of pregnancy, your body is changing quickly.
+As your baby grows, you will too, and there are certain pregnancy symptoms you may experience at this time.

-- Your boobs are changing.
-Your breasts are tender and growing.
+- Your breasts are growing and feel tender.

 - Mood swings are here.
-You might feel like you just hit a second puberty right now.
+You might feel like you have just hit a second puberty.

 - Here comes the nausea.
-Week 6 is right in the sweet spot for nausea and morning sickness.
+Week six is right in the sweet spot for nausea and morning sickness.

 - You may be feeling gassy and bloated.
-Your digestion will be affected by pregnancy hormones over the course of the next 34 weeks.
+Pregnancy hormones will affect your digestion over the next 34 weeks.

 - You’ll be very fatigued at points.
 Your body is drawing nutrients in to feed your little one, leaving you feeling a bit depleted.

-Being 6 weeks pregnant is an important time for you and your baby.
-Get advice on how to adjust to this new stage from the experts at Enfamil.
+Being six weeks pregnant is an important time for you and your baby.
+Here are some tips on how to adjust to this new stage to keep you and your baby safe.

-- Discuss with your doctor what is a healthy weight to be at over the different stages of your pregnancy.
+- Ask your doctor to weigh in: Discuss with your doctor what is a healthy weight to be at over the different stages of your pregnancy.

-- You will need to rethink some of your food choices now you’re eating for two.
-Learn how to read food labels so you understand the nutrients and to ensure you’re getting the servings you and your baby need.
+- Dinner for two: You will need to rethink some of your food choices now that you’re eating for two.
+Learn how to read food labels to understand the nutrients and ensure you’re getting the servings you and your baby need.

-- If you’re feeling sick, try foods that contain ginger, ginger ale, or ginger lollipops.
-Also try foods that are bland and low in fat — like crackers, as well as having smaller portions more often instead of three larger meals.
+- Snacks to help with morning sickness: If you’re feeling sick, try foods that contain ginger, ginger ale, or ginger lollipops.
+Also, try to have bland and low-fat foods like crackers.
+Eat smaller portions throughout the day rather than three large meals.